-9.5.1 Review of decision where the decision is to decline application
+9.5.1 Review of decision where the decision is to not approve application

-The Service Provider, in conjunction with the parent/guardian, will have the right to request verbal feedback in the first instance.
+The Service Provider, in conjunction with the parent/guardian/carer, will have the right to request verbal feedback in the first instance.
 Applicants who believe that the outcome of the application was unreasonable based on the information provided to Pobal can request a review.